 Building a strong foundation first is important as it will build a base strength that will allow you to recover faster and work hard, also potentially avoiding injury later down the track.

-2. Full body training sessions.
+2. Full body training sessions

 At the beginning of your fitness journey, stick to the basics and do them really well in a progressive fashion.
 Full body training sessions involve compound movements which means you are working more than one muscle group at a time.
-For example, during a squat you are working your glutes, hamstrings, quads and core, this is where you'll get the most bang for your buck.
+For example, during a squat you are working your glutes, hamstrings, quads, and core, this is where you'll get the most bang for your buck.

 It is also important as you are going to burn more calories whilst doing so which means not only are your muscles working harder, but your lungs are working harder too.
-It also ties into building a strong foundation first; strengthen the larger muscles groups to support you body and you'll become stronger.
+It also ties into building a strong foundation first; strengthen the larger muscles groups to support your body and you'll become stronger.

 This is something that gets overlooked, not just by fitness beginners but by everyone.
 You could have the best programme in the world but if you aren't being consistent with your efforts then you won't see any great results.